bahadley/learning-akka/ch2/futures-example-1/README.md

-This project implements the initial Futures example from chapter 1.
+Implements the initial Futures example in chapter 1.

+***

 How to run: